 Cocoa can help your “good” bugs flourish, and our research has found that some "good" bugs particularly like dark chocolate.

-“If it’s good quality and has lots of cocoa and not so many of the other ingredients,” then “your gut bacteria generally do like chocolate,” Prof. Tim Spector says.
+“If it’s good quality and has lots of cocoa and not so many of the other ingredients,” then, “Your gut bacteria generally do like chocolate,” Prof. Spector says.

-The ZOE-at-home test analyzes your gut microbiome in combination with your blood fat and blood sugar responses to the foods that you eat.
-With the ZOE program, you find out the best foods for your body and your gut bugs, including your “gut booster” and “gut suppressor” foods.
+The ZOE-at-home test analyzes your gut microbiome in combination with your blood fat and blood sugar responses to different foods.
+We can then recommend the best foods for your body and your gut bugs, including “gut booster” and “gut suppressor” foods.

-Flavanols are a type of polyphenol in chocolate, and theobromine is another compound that occurs naturally in cocoa.
+Flavanols are a polyphenol in chocolate, and theobromine is another natural compound in cocoa.

-While many studies support these links, scientists still recommend further research into how these substances may help support heart health.
+While many studies have found evidence to support these links, scientists still recommend further research into how these substances may help support heart health.

 Polyphenols also benefit your cholesterol.
-Studies suggest they not only increase your "good” cholesterol (high-density lipoprotein, or HDL), but also reduce your "bad” cholesterol (low-density lipoprotein, or LDL) and your overall cholesterol levels.
+Studies suggest that they not only increase your levels of "good” cholesterol — they also reduce your levels of "bad” cholesterol and improve your overall levels.

-However, the sugar and saturated fat in dark chocolate can have a negative impact on your cholesterol if you eat too much of it.
+However, the sugar and saturated fat in dark chocolate can have a negative effect on your cholesterol levels if you eat too much of it.

-The flavanols in dark chocolate have been linked to improved oxygen levels, nerve function, and blood flow in the brain.
+Research has linked the flavanols in dark chocolate to improved oxygen levels, nerve function, and blood flow in the brain.

-Research involving rats suggests flavanols could offer protection against a decline in brain function and related conditions like dementia and Alzheimer’s.
-But more studies are needed to see whether this is also true for humans.
+Research involving rats suggests that flavanols might offer protection against a decline in brain function and related conditions like dementia and Alzheimer’s.
+But more studies are needed before we can tell whether this is true for humans.

-Many chocolate lovers believe in the power of chocolate as a mood enhancer, and science suggests we may be onto something.
+Many chocolate lovers believe that chocolate is a mood enhancer, and science suggests that we may be on to something.

 The flavonols in dark chocolate stimulate the release of endorphins and help with mental well-being.
 Cocoa compounds are also involved in the production of serotonin, a neurotransmitter that boosts mood.

-However, some researchers suggest more work is needed to provide strong links between the substances in chocolate and these effects.
+However, some researchers suggest that it will take more studies to show strong links between the substances in chocolate and these effects.

-Antioxidants are great skin defenders, and some studies suggest that eating dark chocolate high in flavanols could help to protect your skin from UV light damage, as well as have a positive effect on wrinkles and skin elasticity.
+Antioxidants are great skin defenders, and some studies suggest that eating dark chocolate that's rich in flavanols could help to protect your skin from UV light damage, as well as have a positive effect on wrinkles and skin elasticity.

-Scientists have looked into links between flavanols like those found in dark chocolate and their potential to decrease the risk of type 2 diabetes.
+Scientists have looked into whether flavanols like those in dark chocolate might decrease the risk of type 2 diabetes.